Wondering how we can keep you up to date with payroll changes?

 - 50% discount applies to public course bookings for the payroll and HR legislation update course

 - Discount is available to CIPP members only and is non-transferable

-- Payroll and HR legislation update must be booked and attended during the membership year
+- Payroll update must be booked and attended during the membership year

 - Affiliate members will need to email us to book their place